REBECCA KEREN EISENSTADT

 As a writer and illustrator, Rebecca created the Children's Book Dinotzaurus, an educational picture book for children in Yiddish and English.

-As a theater professional, Rebecca currently works at BFV Management/Frankel Green Theatrical Management and Feinstein's/54 Below as the Marketing and Design Associate.
+As a theater professional, Rebecca worked for 6 years at BFV Management/Frankel Green Theatrical Management and Feinstein's/54 Below as the Marketing and Design Associate.
 Over the last decade, Rebecca has produced numerous independent projects and collaborated with various foundations.
 Other theaters Rebecca has worked with include PLAYWRIGHTS HORIZONS (Marketing Resident 2008), HERE Arts Center, The Mint Theatre and The Folksbeine.
 While at NYU, she founded The WOMB: Tisch's women's theater club, dedicated to providing more performance opportunities for female artists.
 As president, she has been the executive producer of seven full-length WOMB productions and directed shows including Uncommon Women and Others by Wendy Wasserstein.
 She also produced and directed new plays by student playwrights.

 As an actress, she is recently performed in the National Yiddish Theatre's Off-Broadway show The Megile of Itzik Manger.
 Time Out NY called her performance "A Standout & Lovely!" as Queen Vashti.
 Rebecca also starred in the LaMaMa E.T.C, Metropolitan Room and Axelrod Performing Arts Center concert productions of Rachel and Leah.
 In March 2011, Rebecca appeared in Swados's award winning tribute for the Triangle Shirtwaist Factory Fire memorial, From the Fire.
 Rebecca has acted in various productions with The National Yiddish Theater/ The Folksbiene since 2009.
-In addition, Rebecca was a soloist in Elizabeth Swados' Atonement: An Oratorio, presented at St. Marks Church, The JCC in Manhattan, The Catheral Church of Saint John the Divine and The Actors' Temple.
+In addition, Rebecca was a soloist in Elizabeth Swados' Atonement: An Oratorio, presented at St. Marks Church, The JCC in Manhattan, The Cathderal Church of Saint John the Divine and The Actors' Temple.
 Select NYC credits: Zillah in the Off-Off Broadway revival of Tony Kushner's A Bright Room Called Day; Leah in The Dybbuk, under the direction of Elizabeth Swados.
 Other performance venues include Symphony Space, Lincoln Center, Town Hall, Baruch Performing Arts Center, Bohemian National Hall, and the Vanderbrough Theater in London.
 Rebecca's acting training includes The Experimental Theater Wing, The Stella Adler Studio of Acting, The Royal Academy of Dramatic Art (RADA in London), Stonestreet Studios for Film and Television, Northwestern University's CHERUB Program and The Washington Conservatory of Music.

 Rebecca does a lot--- Liz Swados called her The Jewish Wonder Woman!